nujievik/merge-tracks-with-video/README.md

 - `+extended-log` activates extended logging.

 - `-search-dirs` disables file search in directories above the starting directory.
 It performs a recursive search in subdirectories of the starting directory.

+- `-sub-charsets` disables setting the encoding for subtitles that are not recognized in UTF.

 - `-linking` removes external parts of linked video.